nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221008181850/README.md

         - developers say to use it in readmes maybe but don't
     - right way is `go install path@latest`
 - 4:38:24 - vanity urls
+- problems with go dependencies
+    - don't abuse use of `replace`
+    - technical debt in go ecosystem right now
+- 4:45:00 - go fix library warnings

 ` zet/20221008181850/README.md `